Nonparametric Regression and Classification with Functional, Categorical, and Mixed Covariates: Application to Real World Data

 The task is to predict/identify the class of the avatar (young vs.~elderly person) using the movement data.
 To allow for the multi-dimensional functional predictors (the trajectories), we set

 where $X^{(r)}(t)$ describes the $r$-th component of $X(t)$ and

 In total there is data from $n=72$ participants available and the movements are tracked with a frequency of 10 Hz, resulting in patterns consisting of $T=4970$ time points per coordinate.
 The data is available at \texttt{ https://osf.io/h53rk/}.
 We estimate the weights with all available observations.
-The results are shown in Figure \ref{fig:VRweights}, left-hand side.
+The results are shown in Figure \ref{fig:VRweights}.
 It can be seen that the first two predictors (global and local position of the head) are weighted distinctly higher than the following 7 predictors.
 The reason for this effect, however, became clear after some closer inspection of the data as there is an artificial additive shift between groups for the local head data.
 Due to a coding error, the reference point for the local head data is different between groups.
 This shift is not apparent in the global head data and thus, since both components describe the same movements, their combination is a good predictor.
 Although this effect is only an artifact, we nevertheless present the results for the entire data set since they confirm the good performance of our procedure in terms of variable selection.
-The results when removing head positions, are displayed in Figure \ref{fig:VRweights}, right-hand side.
-Now, the weight for the global movement of the right hand is very high in comparison to the other weights.
-A potential interpretation/explanation is that due to the relatively small sample size further covariates, in addition to global right hand position, do not contribute substantial discriminatory information.
-In other words, the additional information that might be provided by further covariates is foiled by the so-called `curse of dimensionality' (compare, e.\,g., \cite{HasTibFri2009}).